In this post, we will talk about some exciting and powerful use cases of event-driven systems that can be solved using RabbitMQ and SNS - SQS combo.

 - Every message should have metadata about the producer, the type of the entity and the action on the entity.

-E.g., In an e-commerce domain, a notification service is responsible for sending notifications across various platforms, and it wants to subscribe to all the changes on an Order
+E.g., In an e-commerce domain, a notification service is responsible for sending notifications across various platforms, and it wants to subscribe to all the changes on an Order such as CREATE or UPDATE.

-Contrarily, another service may only want to subscribe to a change when a User
+Contrarily, another service may only want to subscribe to a change when a User is DELETED from the system.

 - Working knowledge of RMQ, SNS, SQS